-These 10 bird-friendly plants plus eight nectar plants for Monarch Butterflies are currently available for purchase through April 20, 2017 in our SPRING PLANT SALE.
+These 10 bird-friendly plants plus eight nectar plants for Monarch Butterflies were available at our first spring plant sale and 538 were sold.
 Local growers providing these and many more native plants can be found in the Native Plant Shopping Guide at hgcny.org.
 We encourage the purchase of the species, not any cultivars.

 Where to go from here?